Equivalence between exponential concentration in quantum machine learning kernels and barren plateaus in variational algorithms: Proofs

 then this lower bound also holds for the total variance:

 \end{lemma}

 \begin{proof}

-We use: the law of total expectation in Eq.~\eqref{eq:law_total_expect} and Jensen's inequality, which states that the convex transformation of a mean is less than or equal to the mean applied after convex transformation, in Eq.~\eqref{eq:jensen} as $x \mapsto x^2$ is a convex function.
+The following properties are used: the law of total expectation is used in Eq.~\eqref{eq:law_total_expect}.
+Jensen's inequality, which states that the convex transformation of a mean is less than or equal to the mean applied after convex transformation, is applied in Eq.~\eqref{eq:jensen} as $x \mapsto x^2$ is a convex function.
 We also use linearity of expectation. \end{proof}